nocomplexity/securitybydesign/introduction/basics.md

-Security by design is not a product.
+Security by Design is not a product.
 Nor a simple straight through process.
-Security by design can be viewed as a core _**philosophy**_ to do the right things from a cyber security perspective in every action performed when developing and producing a new product.
+Security by Design can be viewed as a core _**philosophy**_ to do the right things from a cyber security perspective in every action performed when developing and producing a new product.

 Cyber security is a key quality aspect that can not be integrated later within your product.
 You can not create a better security foundation when your product is finished.
 Security is a core product property that is almost impossible to add later.

-:::{admonition} The term Security by Design can be understood in different ways.
+:::{tip} The term Security by Design can be understood in different ways.
-:class: tip, dropdown
+:class: dropdown
 In a more narrow sense Security by Design means considering security as early as the design phase of the software development process.
 In a broader sense Security by Design can be understood as a core framework to make sure cyber security is on top of mind in every step of your development process.
 So within the broad development process when developing a new product.
 :::